duffy356/dsc-final-project-epic-ml-visualizer/README.md

 or execute `docker-compose up` in root of this repo and start the container

+If you want to let the app run locally with Docker, just start the docker-compose with a "fresh" (=cached) build;
+to do so run the following command in the root of this project:

+    docker-compose up --build

 ## Which data is used?

 The project uses data that was collected for the master thesis 'identifying epic moments in video games'.